A Magic Formula for Colt Starting Naturally

 Pat didn’t invent natural horsemanship, and he’ll be the first to tell you that this stuff is so old it’s new again, but he did coin the term and take the knowledge of his mentors and put it into a format that the average horse person can follow.

-If you have anything to do with horses, you’ve probably heard or read about Natural Horsemanship.
+If you have anything to do with horses, you’ve probably heard or read about natural horsemanship.

 So what is so natural about horsemanship and why would you put those two words together?